 A great example that perfectly highlights innovative utilization of IoT is ZEISS, a leading manufacturing equipment provider.
 ZEISS understood that B2B customers like to stay updated on product performance & anything that assures optimum utilization of products.

 However, ZEISS found it difficult to share accurate data securely with its customers.
-So they partnered with CISCO and used their IoT product ‘Kinetic’ to enable continuous collection of equipment data in a secured environment.
+So they partnered with CISCO and used their IoT product ‘Kinetic’ to enable the continuous collection of equipment data in a secured environment.
 The ecosystem facilitated secure data sharing which subsequently helped ZEISS’ customers to maximize their products.
 Subsequently, ZEISS significantly increased customer loyalty and CLV (customer lifetime value).
 By keeping their customers informed by utilizing IoT, ZEISS achieved a 20% increase in service sales.
 This example also emphasizes the rapid growth of IoT-based marketing.

-The main challenges that deter B2B companies from adopting IoT is the inability to define, design, govern and fund IoT implementations.
+The main challenges that deter B2B companies from adopting IoT are the inability to define, design, govern and fund IoT implementations.
 In India, this is primarily due to a lack of IoT expertise.
 Not many companies can afford IoT expertise to integrate IoT into their business ecosystem without considerable risks.
 Fortunately, the IoT landscape has already grown enough to facilitate digital transformation among B2B SMEs at a much smaller investment than before.

 Jumping on the IoT bandwagon may seem intimidating.
 But if your organization is aware of the impact and influence of popular digital technologies, then you know it’s high time to make that jump.
 Disrupting and getting disrupted is easier today in the digital realm.
 But if you are holding the stick, wouldn’t that be a good move?